cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 ibcRouter.AddRoute(ibctransfertypes.ModuleName, transferStack)
 ```

-### Submit a governance proposal to execute a MsgChanUpgradeInit message.
+### Submit a governance proposal to execute a MsgChanUpgradeInit message

 Only an authority is able to initiate a channel upgrade by submitting a `MsgChanUpgradeInit` message.